raphaelmansuy/tutorials/07_agent/06_chapter.md

 The companies that master workflow orchestration will have a sustainable competitive advantage.
 While their competitors are still hiring more people to handle growing complexity, they'll be building intelligent systems that scale automatically.

+### Key ADK Workflow Concepts Covered

+**Official ADK Workflow Agent Types:**

+- **SequentialAgent**: Executes sub-agents in order
+- **ParallelAgent**: Executes sub-agents concurrently
+- **LoopAgent**: Repeats execution until conditions are met
+- **LlmAgent**: Provides intelligent routing via `transfer_to_agent`

+**Core ADK Patterns:**

+- **State Management**: Use `output_key` for data flow between agents
+- **Error Handling**: Implement callbacks for robust error management
+- **Monitoring**: Use `before_agent_callback` and `after_agent_callback`
+- **Dynamic Routing**: Use LlmAgent with `transfer_to_agent` tool

+**Production Deployment:**

+- **Runner Pattern**: Use `InMemoryRunner` for local testing
+- **Session Management**: Built-in conversation history and state
+- **Authentication**: Secure tool access and API integrations
+- **Deployment Options**: Cloud Run, Vertex AI Agent Engine, containers

 In our next chapter, we'll explore how multiple agents can collaborate in even more sophisticated patterns, creating true multi-agent systems that can tackle enterprise-scale challenges.

 **Remember:** Start with one workflow, perfect it, then expand.
 The goal isn't to automate everything immediately - it's to build the foundation for intelligent, scalable operations.

 ---

+*Next Chapter Preview: "Multi-Agent Systems: Building Agent Teams" - Where we'll learn how to coordinate dozens of agents working together, handle complex inter-agent communication, and build systems that can solve problems no single agent could handle alone.*

+**Quick Reflection:**

+- What's the most time-consuming multi-step process in your current work?
+- Which steps require human judgment vs. could be automated?
+- How would you measure success if you automated this process?

+**Pro Tip:** The best workflow agents feel invisible to end users.
+They should make complex processes feel simple, not expose the underlying complexity.

+**Updated for ADK v1.0.0** - All examples in this chapter use the official Google ADK API patterns and are compatible with the production-ready ADK release.

 *Next Chapter Preview: "Multi-Agent Systems: Building Agent Teams" - Where we'll learn how to coordinate dozens of agents working together, handle complex inter-agent communication, and build systems that can solve problems no single agent could handle alone.*